facebookresearch/hydra/website/docs/plugins/ax_sweeper.md

   is_noisy: true
   params: {}
 ```
-You have multiple options configuring the Plugin, check out [this page](../patterns/configuring_plugins) for more info.
+There are several standard approaches for configuring plugins.
+Check [this page](../patterns/configuring_plugins) for more info.